IliassTAHIRI/itahiri/content/post/2018-08-03-porous-concrete-a-state-of-art.md

 <!--more-->
 <div style="text-align: justify">
 This article contains a brief introduction about pervious concrete.
 This article is motivated by the fact that in November 2018 I will begin a new challenge which is doing a PhD.
-My research project is **"Freeze-thaw resistance of porous concrete"**, this project is initiated by **[Laboratoire NAVIER](navier.enpc.fr)** et **Lafarge-Holcim**.
+My research project is **"Freeze-thaw resistance of porous concrete"**, this project is initiated by **[Laboratoire NAVIER](navier.enpc.fr)** and **Lafarge-Holcim**.
 The main aim of this research project is to understand the mechanisms involved in the process of damage that occurs when pervious concrete is subject to freeze-thaw cycles in saturated conditions.
 The main steps of this work :\

-- Understand the problem at hand;\\
-- Undertake a thorough bibliographic study to asses the state of the art;\\
+- Undertake a thorough bibliographic study to assess the state of the art;\\
 - Design experiments that can lead to a significant understanding of the physical phenomena involved in the process;\\
 - Understand how damage occurs;\\
 - Build a model that capture the mechanisms of damage in pervious concrete;\\
-- Improve the mix design.
+- Improve the mix design of pervious concrete to resist freeze-thaw cycles.

 #### A recurrent question : Why porous concrete ?
 <!-- Not as many people think, the permeable concrete is an old civil engineering material.
 In fact, research on this matter seriously tens of years ago. -->